United-bound Lukaku says joining 'biggest club in the world'

-Romelu Lukaku said he was delighted to be moving to "the biggest club in the world" after Manchester United agreed a fee to sign the Belgium striker from Premier League rivals Everton.
+(Reuters) - Romelu Lukaku said he was delighted to be moving to "the biggest club in the world" after Manchester United agreed a fee to sign the Belgium striker from Premier League rivals Everton.

 United said on Saturday they had agreed a fee for Lukaku with the Merseyside club, which was reported by British media to be an initial 75 million pounds ($96.68 million).